 The best place in Benidorm for families really depends on your children and your pace, but having options is part of the appeal.

-The Old Town surprises many first-time visitors.
+Surprises many first-time visitors.
 It’s charming, colourful, and full of small tapas bars where kids can try new flavours without committing to a huge meal.
 Early evening is especially lovely, when it feels lively but relaxed.

-Rincón de Loix, at the Levante end, is practical if theme parks are high on your list.
+Situated at the Levante end, is practical if theme parks are high on your list.
 Many of Benidorm’s biggest family attractions are close by, which saves a lot of travel time.

-Poniente feels more residential and slower paced, making it popular with families who value quiet evenings and easy walks along the promenade.
+A beach that eels more residential and slower paced, making it popular with families who value quiet evenings and easy walks along the promenade.

 Wherever you base yourselves, buses and taxis are simple to use, no car needed unless you fancy exploring further afield.

 For families with older children, mini-golf, arcades, and a post-dinner ice cream often become a comforting routine.
 For those with younger kids, an early meal followed by a buggy-friendly promenade walk makes the most of the cooler air.
+Yes, there are streets focused on nightlife, but they’re clearly defined and easy to avoid.
+Most of Benidorm in the evening feels relaxed, social, and welcoming, with families out enjoying the warm air together.

 When you’re travelling with children, where you stay really matters.
 Mara Boutique Apartments tick a lot of boxes for UK families who want comfort without fuss.